dvidelabs/flatcc/README.md

-As of v0.5.0 it is possible to encode and decode a vector of type `[uint8]` (aka `[ubyte]`) as a base64 encoded string or a base64url encode string as documented in RFC 4648.
+As of v0.5.0 it is possible to encode and decode a vector of type `[uint8]` (aka `[ubyte]`) as a base64 encoded string or a base64url encoded string as documented in RFC 4648.
 Any other type, notably the string type, do not handle base64 encoding.

 Limiting the support to `[uint8]` avoids introducing binary data into